Wednesday, March 22, 2017

 I think they have an art museum in there, but since it was nighttime, we had the place mostly to ourselves.

-Atlanta was our tour stop for the next day, so when we could finally drag ourselves away from the Parthenon, we drove south for another hour, then stopped at a cheap motel, where Syd and I played Battleship and then I showed the kids a bunch of Youtube videos from The Grand Ole Opry.
-They were surprisingly into it--although much of it may have been their humor at the some of the appallingly racist songs of those decades of country music, sigh--and Will even became indignant that I hadn't been nice enough to book us a tour of the Grand Ole Opry.
+Atlanta was our tour stop for the next day, so when we could finally drag ourselves away from the Parthenon, we drove south for another hour, then stopped at a cheap motel, where the little kid and I played Battleship and then I showed the kids a bunch of Youtube videos from The Grand Ole Opry.
+They were surprisingly into it--although much of it may have been their humor at the some of the appallingly racist songs of those decades of country music, sigh--and the big kid even became indignant that I hadn't been nice enough to book us a tour of the Grand Ole Opry.

 I see a History of Country Music unit study in our future, with a culminating project that involves a return to Nashville!